pkgw/rc-stickynote/displayer/README.md

 This crate actually has features.
-The default feature `waveshare` will include the crate `epd-waveshare` as a dependency, and build an executable that tries to send commands to a real Waveshare display using SPI.
+The default feature `waveshare` will include the crate `epd-waveshare` as a dependency, and build an executable that tries to send commands to a real Waveshare display using SPI and GPIO.

 The feature `simulator`, which is incompatible with `waveshare`, uses an SDL2-based simulator instead.
 This can be used for testing on a standard Linux